You can visit several ethnic small and large villages in Sapa area.

 8. Ban Ho

-Ban Ho Village is home mainly Tay ethnic minority.
+Ban Ho Village is a home mainly of Tay ethnic minority.
 However, in nearby villages live the Hmong and Red Dao ethnic minorities.
 Ban Ho village is located about 20 km from town of Sapa.
 It is possible you’ll have to buy a ticket at the village.
 This village is quite far from Sapa, but some tourists come here.
 There is a opportunity for homestay in the village and there is also possible to buy some food and refreshments.
 Not far from the village is a waterfall, you can do a light walk and even swim.

 - Ethnic minority: Tay, Red Dao